 Research the institution to gain a better understanding of the school’s reputation, which will ideally be a positive one.
-Accreditation, for instance, is an important designation when searching for reputable programs.
-An accredited program or institution meets the highest levels of academic rigor and quality and also awards degrees trusted by recruiters and employers reviewing your resume.
-A distinguished faculty is another indication of the level of quality you can expect from the program.
+Accreditation from an organization such as the AACSB, for instance, is an important designation when searching for reputable programs.
+An AACSB-accredited institution meets the highest levels of academic rigor and quality and also awards degrees trusted by recruiters and employers reviewing your resume.
+A distinguished college of business faculty is another indication of the level of quality you can expect from the program.

 Questions to ask:

 - Is the institution accredited by the AACSB or a similar organization?

 - Is the program regionally accredited by its area’s relevant authority?

 - Is the online program featured on credible ranking lists?

 - Do faculty members have proven expertise within specialized areas of business?

 - Are there professors with accomplishments that match your career goals?